Azure/azure-rest-api-specs/documentation/onboard-dpg-in-sdkautomation/.net/README.md

     flavor: azure
     namespace: "{package-dir}"
 ```

 - `package-dir`: Name of your package directory.
+It should be several parts concatenated with `.` and all the paerts should be pascal case.
 - `flavor`: Always `azure` for Azure SDK.
-- `namespace`: Namespace of your generated SDK.
+- `namespace`: Should be the same as `package-dir`.